-Update: This post was updated on April 14, 2022, as it is now possible to enable the Plus Addressing feature in the Exchange admin center (EAC).
+Update: This post was updated on August 8, 2022, as the Plus Addressing feature is currently turned on by default in all organizations.

 What is plus addressing and what are its limitations?